-Progressive priest retires - an appreciation
+Progressive priest retires - an appreciation and a vacancy

 Peter Knight looked after three churches in the parish of Malvern Link with Cowleigh.
 He also co-founded the PCN group in Malvern.
 One of his churchwardens, Martin Purser, looks back on his ministry.

 Peter Knight arrived in Malvern nearly 13 years ago fresh from Long Lartin prison.
 He had of, of course, been the chaplain.
 His first act was to change things.

 His experience in ministering to some of the most dangerous prisoners in the country had convinced him of the unconditional nature of God’s love to the extent that he felt unable to say with them the Prayer of Humble access.
 And if not with them then not with anybody.
 From that day forward the words “Lord I am not worthy…..” have not been used in our parish.
 Instead Peter invited us to Communion with the words “The gifts of God for the people of God” to which we answered “Holy things for Holy people”.
 And when the Bishop visited he used those words and we answered and it felt right.